 - To avoid overhead of allocating space as your database grows, the change tracking file size starts at 10MB, and new space is allocated in 10MB incremenents [sic].
 Thus, for any database up to approximately 300GB the file size is no smaller than 10MB, for up to approximately 600GB the file size is no smaller than 20MB, and so on.

 - For each datafile, a minimum of 320K of space is allocated in the change tracking file, regardless of the size of the file.
 Thus, if you have a large number of relatively small datafiles, the change tracking file is larger than for databases with a smaller number of larger datafiles containing the same data.

 So (if the docs are to be trusted), it would seem that whether or not a backup is taken has no effect on the size of the file, or at least wouldn’t cause it to be shrunk.
 The size is tied to the amount of data in the database itself, not necessarily the changes in the database waiting to be included in the next incremental RMAN backup.

 The documentation does suggest, however, that file size might be affected if (for example) a tablespace and its datafiles were dropped from the database.
 I’ll save this test for another day!

-2 comments on “Does Oracle’s Block Change Tracking File Shrink?”
+2 Responses to “Does Oracle’s Block Change Tracking File Shrink?”